This year's hottest Super Bowl ticket? Advertising space, Fox says

 “These are unique circumstances. … So we’re being as accommodating as possible to try to make sure that everybody can get done what they need to get done,” he said.
 “But more importantly, you know, don’t put themselves or anybody else in harm’s way because of it.”

 Advertisers are expected to begin releasing their ads in the days ahead of the game.
-One of the first ads to debut was an ad for Budweiser — which won’t air nationally but will air in some regional markets — featuring a Clydesdale foal that helps make a beer delivery.
+One of the first ads to debut was an ad for Budweiser, featuring a Clydesdale foal that helps make a beer delivery.

 Another Anheuser-Busch brand, Michelob Ultra, also released its ad, which shows Willem Dafoe and Catherine O’Hara as pickleball hustlers.

+Hellmann’s ad brings Meg Ryan and Billy Crystal back together for a reprise of the Katz’s Deli scene in “When Harry Met Sally.”

-Teasers have abounded this year, including one from Hellmann’s that hints of a reunion between Meg Ryan and Billy Crystal’s characters in “When Harry Met Sally,” an Uber Eats teaser starring Charli XCX and Martha Stewart, and Chris Hemsworth and Chris Pratt touting Meta’s Smart Glasses.
+Teasers have abounded this year, from an Uber Eats teaser starring Charli XCX and Martha Stewart to Chris Hemsworth and Chris Pratt touting Meta’s Smart Glasses.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.